 Degree Conferral Dates

-Degrees are conferred at the end of August, the end of the fall semester and the end of the spring semester.
-However, there is only one commencement ceremony which takes place in May.
+Degrees are conferred at the end of August, mid-January, the end of the fall semester, and the end of the spring semester.
+However, there is only one commencement ceremony that takes place in May.